elixir-lang/elixir-lang.github.com/_posts/2025-12-02-lazier-bdds-for-set-theoretic-types.markdown

 ## DNFs - Disjunctive Normal Forms

-A Disjunctive Normal Form (DNF) is a standardized way of expressing logical formulas using only disjunctions (OR operations) of conjunctions (AND operations).
-In the context of set-theoretic type systems, DNFs provide a canonical representation for union and intersection types.
+A Disjunctive Normal Form (DNF) is a standardized way of expressing logical formulas using only disjunctions (unions) of conjunctions (intersections).
+In the context of set-theoretic type systems, DNFs provide a canonical representation for union and intersection types, represented respectively as `or` and `and` in Elixir.

 In Elixir, we would represent those as lists of lists.
 Consider a type expression like `(A and B) or (C and D)`.
 This is already in DNF, it's a union of intersections, and it would be represented as: `[[A, B], [C, D]]`.
-This means performing unions between two DNFs is a cheap list concatenation:
+This means performing unions between two DNFs is a simple list concatenation:

 ```elixir
 def union(dnf1, dnf2), do: dnf1 ++ dnf2